Navigating Travel Industry Risks with Intelligent Communications

 Working with separate communication platforms can prove troublesome for remote workers as they are constantly shifting between applications and may find it hard to communicate effectively with other remote workers, their office-based colleagues and customers.
 They may also struggle to be kept up to date with progress made with certain projects due to being in a different location from other team members, which can lead to both confusion and a feeling of exclusion on the part of the remote worker.

-As unified communications houses everything under a single platform, office workers and remote workers can collaborate effectively and work on projects together in real-time while having a clear, up-to-date view of the project, as well as any changes made, despite the distance between them.
+As a unified communications solution houses everything under a single platform, office workers and remote workers can collaborate effectively and work on projects together in real-time while having a clear, up-to-date view of the project, as well as any changes made, despite the distance between them.

 The need to constantly move between various communications platforms can be a tiresome and draining task for some employees, especially if the communications technology in question is dated and not as fast, smooth or efficient as more modern alternatives.
 Dissatisfaction with technology that needs to be used on a daily basis is a key driver in many employees disliking their position or wishing to leave it entirely.
 36% of respondents to a survey by digital employee experience experts Lakeside said they had considered leaving their role due to dissatisfactory technology.